 Interest Rate Risk-Fixed-income and other debt instruments are subject to the possibility that interest rates could change.
 Changes in interest rates may adversely affect the Fund's investments in these instruments, such as the value or liquidity of, and income generated by, the investments.
 Interest rates may change as a result of a variety of factors, and the change may be sudden and significant, with unpredictable impacts on the financial markets and the Fund's investments.
 Fixed-income and other debt instruments with longer durations are more sensitive to changes in interest rates and, thus, subject to more volatility than similar instruments with shorter durations.
-Generally, when interest rates increase, the values of fixed-income and other debt instruments decline and when interest rates decrease, the values of fixed-income and other debt instruments rise.
+Generally, when interest rates increase, the values of fixed-income and other debt instruments rise.
 During periods of rising interest rates, because changes in interest rates on adjustable rate securities may lag behind changes in market rates, the value of such securities may decline until their interest rates reset to market rates.
 During periods of declining interest rates, because the interest rates on adjustable rate securities generally reset downward, their market value is unlikely to rise to the same extent as the value of comparable fixed rate securities.
 During periods when interest rates are low or negative, the Fund's yield and performance may be adversely affected.
 The risks associated with rising interest rates are heightened given the current low interest rate environment.